 |Start Date:||Sept 2021|

-This course is ideal for anyone who is considering a career working with computers or an area of research and development where an understanding of computer science would be beneficial.
-You will learn to become an effective designer and implementer of computing solutions, learning to program in a number of languages including C# and Java.
+This subject is ideal for anyone who is considering a career working with computers or an area in research and development where an understanding of computer science would be beneficial.
+You will learn to become an effective designer and implementer of computing solutions, learning to program in a number of languages including C#, SQL and Haskell.

 What will I learn?